CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Returning to Site of Origin
  -  If a company returns to its site of origin, its site path immediately disappears, and its movement/hazard phase immediately ends.
  -  An effect that returns a company to its site of origin may not be declared in the middle of an attack.
- -  @ Rules Erratum: If a company returns to it's site of origin, it may do nothing during it's site phase.
+ -  @ _Rules Erratum_: If a company returns to it's site of origin, it may do nothing during it's site phase.
 A company failing it's underdeeps movement roll is not effected by this rule.

 ### Combat